navdeep1311/Cybersecurity_Project_1/README.md

     - Change the Elk VM internal IP inside the filebeat.config.yml file, refer to the Filebeat Config file provided above and the screenshots below
     ![Filebeat Configuration 1](Images/Filebeat-Config-1.png)
     ![Filebeat Configuration 2](Images/Filebeat-Config-2.png)
     - Go to /etc/ansible/roles folder and run the playbook using the command ansible-playbook <filename of the playbook> (in this case, its filebeat-playbook.yml).
-Successful execution of the playbook will produce the Kibana system log screenshot shown below
+Successful execution of the playbook will produce the Kibana system log screenshot shown below when you click on the Check data button
     ![Filebeat Successful Execution](Images/Filebeat-Data.png)

     - Download the Metricbeat using the curl command